 - You can only pay by credit or debit card.

-- A maximum of 2 vehicles is allowed at each campsite (RV’s, 5th Wheels, and trailers count as a vehicle).
+- A maximum of 2 vehicles is allowed at each campsite (RVs, 5th Wheels, and trailers count as vehicles).

 - There is a 14-day stay limit during the summer months (7 days at Kalaloch), and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the Annual America the Beautiful Pass).